Investment Banking Internship Programs

-Most banks offer investment banking internship programs each year and hire a number of Summer Analysts and Associates to work for 9-12 weeks in their offices.
-These programs are great for both parties: the interns get phenomenal experience and get to see what its like to work at the firm, and the banks get to see the interns skills, work ethic, and personality fit first hand before deciding if they want to hire them fulltime.
+Most investment banks offer an investment banking internship program each year, hiring a number of Summer Analysts and Associates to work for 9-12 weeks in their offices.
+These programs are great for both parties: the interns get phenomenal experience and get to see what its like to work at the firm, and the banks get to see the interns’ skills, work ethic, and personality fit, first hand, before deciding if they want to hire them fulltime.
 More: read an investment banking job description.

-Interns get to learn first hand the skills required for investment banking by working with a product group or industry group and supporting real transactions and deals the bank is working on.
-Granted, the work will be at a very entry level, but the deals themselves can be very high profile.
+Interns get to learn, through practical experience, the skills required for investment banking work.
+The interns work with a product group or industry group, supporting real transactions and deals that the bank is working on.
+Granted, the work itself is very entry level, but the deals may be very high profile.

 A typical timeline is as follows:

-Goldman Sachs CEO Lloyd Blankfein offered some advice to summer interns at GS in the below YouTube video.
+Goldman Sachs CEO Lloyd Blankfein offered some advice to summer interns at GS, as shown in the YouTube video below.
 In the interview, Blankfein describes his personal career path, starting out as a lawyer before moving into investment banking.

 Some of his best advice is to have a wide range of personal interests and gather diverse experiences that make you an interesting person to be around.

-Additionally, he encourages ambitions interns to be a little less anxious and makes an analogy to the game of golf.
-He explains that if you grip the club too tight, the ball won’t go as far or as straight.
-Loosen up a bit on your grip and you’ll be amazed at the improvement!
+Additionally, he encourages ambitious interns to be a little less anxious about the process.
+He draws an analogy to the game of golf, explaining that, “If you grip the club too tight, the ball won’t go as far or as straight.
+Loosen up a bit on your grip and you’ll be amazed at the improvement!”

 The video is 41 minutes, and CFI highly recommends watching it!

-The main reason getting an investment banking internship is so important is because a large percentage of all full-time offers go to interns who are hired back.
-The bottom line is, if you don’t get a job at a bank or some other relevant position over the Summer, your chances of getting a full-time offer when you graduate are definitely lower.
+The main reason that getting an investment banking internship is so important lies in the statistical fact that a large percentage of all full-time offers go to interns who are hired back.
+The bottom line is, if you don’t secure a job at a bank or some other relevant position over the Summer, then your chances of getting a full-time offer when you graduate are definitely lower.

 There are things you can do to help the situation!
-The first is, start applying for positions as early in your university career as possible.
+The first is to start applying for positions as early in your university career as possible.
 Many companies will hire students in the summer after their first year.
-Even if the job isn’t as high profile as working in IB, it can be used as a stepping stone next year, and the year after that as you build your way up.
+Even if the job isn’t as high profile as working in IB, it can be used as a stepping stone next year, and the year after that, as you build your way up.